 The history of rap cannot be told, without a strong focus on mixtapes.
 Originally compilations of existing songs, recorded and mixed by DJs on audiocassettes, they became over time real albums, distributed on the Internet, sometimes for free.
-A core component of the hip-hop culture since its very beginnings, they have been, sometimes, more impactful and higher quality than official albums.
-After relating the surprising journey of the rap mixtape, through its multiple changes, this book reviews a selection of 100 gems, released by well-established rappers like 50 Cent, Cam'Ron, Kanye West, Lil Wayne, or more recent ones like Future, Earl Sweatshirt, Danny Brown, Freddie Gibbs, Action Bronson, Young Thug or Migos.
+A core component of the hip-hop culture since its very beginnings, they have been, sometimes, more impactful and of higher quality than official albums.
+After relating the surprising journey of the rap mixtape, through its multiple transformations, this book reviews a selection of 100 gems, released by well-established rappers like 50 Cent, Cam'Ron, Kanye West, Lil Wayne, or more recent ones like Future, Earl Sweatshirt, Danny Brown, Freddie Gibbs, Action Bronson, Young Thug or Migos.

 The next few lines are translations of a few paragraphs from Mixtapes, a book written by Sylvain Bertot, in French only, about the history of the hip-hop mixtape.

 Peace to Ron G, Brucey B, Kid Capri

 Funkmaster Flex, Lovebug Starsky